Filter Options

 - Proof that the account holder is alive.

-VantageScore, on the other hand, does not have as strict requirements for establishing a credit history.
-The VantageScore model only needs one month of credit activity to generate a credit score.
-This makes the scoring system popular with those who want to judge the recent credit activity of an applicant.
+On the other hand, VantageScore does not have strict requirements for establishing a credit history.
+The VantageScore model only needs one month of credit activity to generate a credit score, which makes the scoring system popular with those who want to judge an applicant’s recent credit activity.

-Credit influences many aspects of our daily financial and personal lives.
-People with excellent credit scores enjoy greater access to credit, higher credit limits, and lower interest rates.
-That’s because they have proven their financial responsibility and trustworthiness to lenders.
+Credit plays a significant role in our daily financial and personal lives.
+Individuals with excellent credit scores enjoy numerous benefits, including increased access to credit, higher credit limits, and lower interest rates.
+These advantages stem from the fact that they have demonstrated their financial responsibility and trustworthiness to lenders.

-A poor or bad credit score can cause the following difficulties in life:
+A poor or bad credit score can cause various troubles in your life:

-- Trouble Renting: With bad credit, you can struggle to find an apartment.
-Because landlords and rental agencies look at an applicant’s credit report, a bad score can indicate you are a potential risk for missing rent payments.
+Finding an apartment can be a struggle for those with bad credit.
+Landlords and rental agencies consider an applicant’s credit report and a bad score can indicate a potential risk of missing rent payments.
 This can lead to rejections when applying for accommodation.

-Given the difficulties that those with poor credit experience, imagine how much more difficult it is with no credit.
+Given the difficulties experienced by those with poor credit, imagine how difficult it is to have no credit.

 Building a credit score requires time and patience.
-There are, however, specific steps you can take right away to improve your score in as little as a few months.
+However, there are specific steps you can take right away to improve your score in as little as a few months.

 ① Check your credit score | The first thing you should do is check your credit score to see where you stand.
 You might already know your credit score is bad, but how far down on the scale, does it go?
 Knowing how fast you can improve your credit from “bad” to “fair” is crucial to making a financial plan of attack. |